 Challenges facing Netflix include:

-- Increased number of competitors and popular content that creates churn.
+- Increased number of competitors and potential AI-generated content that creates churn.

 - Subscriber discontent over programming, advertising and plan costs.